Ages 7 and older

 Ages 8 and older

 Parental Guidance (96 min., PG) Billy Crystal and Bette Midler play grandparents baby-sitting for a week.
 Too many of the gags involve toilet humor.
 The script also contains mild sexual innuendo and subtle homophobic humor.
 Crystal’s character gets slammed in the crotch with a baseball bat and vomits onto the child perpetrator.
 A child gets bullied (though we only see the aftermath).
-The middle ground

 The Guilt Trip (95 min., PG-13) Mother (Barbra Streisand) and grown son (Seth Rogen) hit the road.
 Complications ensue.
 The script includes several uses of strong language.
 Mother and son go into a bar that features pole dancers (no toplessness).
 They discuss sexual experiences and penises in ways that deeply embarrass Rogen’s character.

 Jack Reacher (131 min., PG-13) Tom Cruise plays the title character from the popular Lee Child detective series.
 Young children are shown in danger.
 The action sequences feature a number of heavy-duty shoot-outs, including a particularly long and lethal finale, as well as bone-crushing fights.
 The movie avoids an R rating — barely — by showing little blood or gore.
 The mayhem also includes the implied shooting off of fingers.
 The dialogue features occasional midrange profanity and sexual innuendo.

 Les Miserables (157 min., PG-13) The hit musical comes to the screen.
 The strongest element that earns the PG-13 rating is the sense of squalor and suffering that the film evokes.
 Violent clashes between students and soldiers are not graphic, but have a fierceness.
 Prostitutes in low-cut rags troll the streets and sing crass, suggestive lyrics about their work.
 A key character jumps off a bridge and we see his body hit.